Photo courtesy of Rainbow City Public Library

 Programs can be adjusted to suit the school's needs.
 I love to take questions from the audience.
 If there are questions left over, I ask the school to send them to me, and I'll write an answer back.

-For advice on making a school visit successful, click on www.houghtonmifflinbooks.com/librarians/schoolvisits/
+For advice on making a school visit successful, check out HMH's guide.

 For information on availability, fees, and program specifics, please contact me, or one of my publishers.